A Memorial for Hope in the Hampton Roads Community

 The Flame of Hope monument was originally conceived in 1972 as a volunteer project headed by Attack Squadron 43 at NAC Oceana.
 This monument provided squadron personnel with a means to express their concern for the Prisoners of War and Missing in Action (POW/MIAs) of the Vietnam War.
 The monument was built by volunteers from Construction Battalion 415 and sponsored by the Virginia Beach Jaycees and Oceana wives of the “They’re Not Forgotten” committee.
 The Virginia Beach Jaycees coordinated contributions from the community which enabled VA-43 to obtain supplies for the memorial.
 The Flame of Hope was formally dedicated on Friday, May 22, 1972.

-- $50-$99 – Commemorative Flame Of Hope Challenge Coin
+- $50-$99(NOW ONLY $30 for a limited time!!!) – Commemorative Flame Of Hope Challenge Coin

 Thank you again for your support!
 Together, we can restore this underutilized green space into the beautiful memorial garden it once was.

 *This website and any offers, opinions, or views expressed therein are not affiliated with the Department of the Navy.